ShreyBiswas/GreyLiteratureClassifier/README.md

 The final results can be viewed in `results/level-2.5/urls.csv`.
 This will be a list of URLs sorted by their predicted relevance score.  \
 For further processing, all data output is stored in `data/level-x.5/potential.json`; so, to add levels after 2.5, read `data/level-2.5/potential.json`.

+TODO: Track the modifications made to FastFit - they're all in the notebooks right now.
+TODO: Clean up the file structures.
+TODO: Add trust_remote_code to FastFit to enable the use of better models.